|

 site laid

-otu as an old time station and switching yard.
+out as an old time station and switching yard.
 Used in many film and

-television productions the site has working signal boxes,
+television productions, the site has working signal boxes,

 a Science and Learning Center for the kids and on weekends and throughout

-the summer, offers steam train rides on a mix of the available trains,
+the summer, offers steam train rides on

-including the open coaches of the broad gauge replica Firefly, and
+the open coaches of the broad gauge replica Firefly, and

 the “driver